-If you choose to wear Gender Affirming Gear there are some health considerations to think about because being safe while being comfortable is important!
-Gender affirming gear can be expensive, so if finances are a barrier for you there may be local organizations that provide programs and support.
-Contact your local Pride Centre for more information
+If you choose to wear Gender-Affirming Gear there are some health considerations to think about because being safe while being comfortable is important.
+Gender-affirming gear can be expensive, so if finances are a barrier for you there may be local organizations that provide programs and support.

-Your Primary Care Provider may ask you questions about the gender affirming gear you wear and may also want to know about any negative health outcomes you may be experiencing.
+Your Primary Care Provider may ask you questions about the gender-affirming gear you wear and may also want to know about any negative health outcomes you may be experiencing.
 It’s important to be aware of what your body may experience and when you should be connecting with your Primary Care Provider.
-Below are 2 examples of gender affirming gear but many others do exist:

 Binding involves wearing tight garments to flatten out your chest.
 It’s a do-it-yourself option for changing your appearance so that it matches your gender expression.
 You may bind to feel more at ease in your body, feel more comfortable in your clothing or help others read your gender correctly.